bigchaindb/privacy-protocols/README.md

 # Sharing encrypted assets
-In this section we analyze how an exchange of encrypted asset is initiated and managed, and its properties are.
+In this section we analyze how an exchange of encrypted asset is initiated and managed, and what its properties are.

 ## Properties of the system